-That’s the upshot of a new study from France that revealed the extent to which horses can develop positive or negative emotions by simply observing interactions between people and other horses---and how those impressions can have a lasting influence on their behavior.
+That’s the upshot of a study from France that revealed the extent to which horses can develop positive or negative emotions by simply observing interactions between people and other horses—and how those impressions can have a lasting influence on their behavior.

 “In the positive video, an experimenter was grooming the actor horse in the withers area, which horses particularly enjoy,” explains doctoral student Miléna Trösch, who conducted the experiment with Léa Lansade, PhD.
 “The actor horse reacted by showing positive facial expressions specific to a grooming context: neck low, ears oriented backwards and their upper lips extended forward in an attempt to reciprocally groom the experimenter.”

 “In the negative video, the experimenter performed unpleasant veterinary procedures: applying an ointment in the horse’s ears and using a spray towards its head,” Lansade continues.
 “The actor horse reacted by showing typical negative posture and facial expressions—frozen, with their head high, both ears forward and their eyes wide open —and by trying to avoid the experimenter’s contact.”

 To serve as a control, the remaining 23 mares were shown the same videos, but with large ovals covering the horse and human so the nature of the interaction could not be discerned.